broadinstitute/cromwell/docs/tutorials/HPCIntro.md

 #### How Cromwell should abort an HPC job

-When aborting an HPC job, Cromwell will run a command confifured under the key `kill`, passing in the WDL variable `job_id`:
+When aborting an HPC job, Cromwell will run a command configured under the key `kill`, passing in the WDL variable `job_id`:

 ```hocon
 backend.providers.SGE.config {